Cavaliers Set for ACC Home Opener Monday

 For Openers

-- The Cavaliers are set to host Clemson at John Paul Jones Arena on Thursday (Jan.
-1) at 7 p.m. on ACC Network Extra (ACCNX).
+- The Cavaliers are set to face off with Florida State at Donald L. Tucker Center on Sunday (Jan.
+4) at 2 p.m. on ACC Network (ACCN).

+- The Cavaliers have won five consecutive games to match the second-longest streak under Agugua-Hamilton

+- The Cavaliers are 3-0 in ACC play for the first time since going 5-0 to start conference play in 2017-18.

 - The Cavaliers rank No. 2 in NCAA Division I and lead the ACC with 7.7 blocks per game.